How to Write the Dartmouth Supplemental Essays 2024–2025

 2. Labor leader and civil rights activist Dolores Huerta recommended a life of purpose.
 “We must use our lives to make the world a better place to live, not just to acquire things,” she said.
 “That is what we are put on the earth for.”
 In what ways do you hope to make—or are you already making—an impact?
 Why?
 How?

-5. “It’s not easy being green…” was the frequent refrain of Kermit the Frog.
-How has difference been a part of your life, and how have you embraced it as part of your identity and outlook?
+6. “It’s not easy being green…” was the frequent refrain of Kermit the Frog.
+How has difference been a part of your life, and how have you embraced it as part of your identity, outlook, or sense of purpose?

 Why Dartmouth?

-Dartmouth celebrates the ways in which its profound sense of place informs its profound sense of purpose.
-As you seek admission to Dartmouth’s Class of 2028, what aspects of the College’s academic program, community, and/or campus environment attract your interest?
-In short, why Dartmouth?
-(100 words)
+As you seek admission to Dartmouth’s Class of 2029, what aspects of the college’s academic program, community, and/or campus environment attract your interest?
+How is Dartmouth a good fit for you?
+(100 words or fewer)

 Who Are You?